Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 In addition, GSM was fully duplex meaning uplink and downlink frequencies were different allowing you to simultaneously receive and transmit, which allows a lot more data to be sent.
 This need for additional frequencies was compensated for by the use of TDMA, which makes each channel much more data dense.
+This allowed for higher speed non-voice cellular data.

+GSM was also one of the first protocols to encrypt its communications streams.

 Improvement on GSM: